-Incredible flourless Healthy Pumpkin Bars are the perfect fall treat!
+Incredible flourless Healthy Pumpkin Bars with just a kiss of maple syrup are the perfect fall treat!
 Made with simple ingredients like almond butter and pumpkin puree, this recipe has become a Hummusapien community favorite!
 SO easy, they come together in minutes and kids love them.
 Vegan, gluten free and paleo-friendly.

 It's of utmost importance that you put on your baking hat and whip up these splendid pumpkin bars like yesterday!
 You may recognize these as paleo pumpkin bars, but they're also gluten free and vegan.

-- Nut butter: Almond butter and cashew butter both compliment the pumpkin flavors nicely.
+- Nut butter: I found in recipe testing that almond butter and cashew butter both compliment the pumpkin flavors nicely.
 Be sure they're creamy and drippy, the kind that pours out of the container, not the refrigerated hard kind as that will throw off the texture.
 I do not recommend peanut butter because they'll taste overwhelmingly like peanut butter, plus it's more dry.

-- Pumpkin: Canned pumpkin puree or homemade, just not pumpkin pie mix.
+- Pumpkin: I developed this recipe with canned pumpkin puree or homemade, just not pumpkin pie mix.
 You can use a brand trusted for its consistency and flavor like Libby's, but I've had great success with the generic store brand versions from Trader Joe's, Target and Whole Foods.
+As a Registered Dietitian, I'm obsessed with pumpkin not only because it's delish, but also because it's brimming with nutrients.

-- Banana: This adds natural sweetness.
-The riper the better!
+- Banana: The riper the better for natural sweetness!
 I tested these with ⅓ cup applesauce and unfortunately they were too moist, so banana is best here.

 - Pure maple syrup: I love using this fab natural sweetener for healthy desserts!
 I've only tested this recipe with a liquid sweetener, so agave or honey would also work.
 Readers have reported success with equal amounts of coconut sugar!